 This will open the Program and Features part of Control Panel.
 Click on the “Turn Windows features on or off” link on the left-hand side.

 Now click on the Internet Information Services check box.

 If you’re a developer you are going to want to expand it and explore the sub-components as well.
-By default it installs all the stuff needed to host a website, and you are probably going to need some of the more developer centric components as well.
+By default, it installs all the components needed to host a website, but you are probably going to need some of the more developer-oriented components as well.

 After clicking OK, this dialog will appear on your screen for a while.